jwolfe972/coding_friday1-/README.md

 # Coding Friday

-A weekly coding tutorial series every friday from 12:30 pm - 2:00 pm and 2:00 pm - 3:30 pm
+A weekly coding tutorial series every friday from *12:30 pm - 2:00 pm* and *2:00 pm - 3:30 pm* in **seperate** session which are copies of eachother

 ### Week 1